BernStrom/BernStrom/README.md

 🔍 &nbsp;I’m currently on the lookout for new opportunities in iOS Development.
 Check out my latest project [here](https://github.com/BernStrom/iOSDevProjects/tree/main/Citysights).\
 👨‍🍳 &nbsp;I build apps on the iOS platform mostly in Swift & SwiftUI, while learning app development in other frameworks.\
 🦁 &nbsp;Fitness and gaming are my favorite downtime activities.
-Hit me up for Leg Day or _Don't Starve Together_. 💀\
+Hit me up for Leg Day or _Oxygen Not Included_. 💀\
-☕ &nbsp;Specialty coffee and matcha enthusiast & addict.
-Always up for a cuppa for any kind of discussion. 🍵
+☕ &nbsp;Specialty coffee and matcha enthusiast.
+Always up for a cuppa for any kind of discussion or simply *hygge*. 🍵

 ## 🛠️ &nbsp;Tech Stuff